 Year – The package was mailed, then sorted at the Post Office where the stamps were cancelled with a postmark, then delivered to the Star Phoenix whose address is on the envelope.
 Afterward, those steps were described in Sgt.
 Bracken's Occurrence Report written June 24, 2002.
 That report must be chronologically later than the postmark.
 That fixes the year: Of the three numbers in the center of the postmark circle, the year cannot be ‘11’ or ‘IV’ and therefore it is ‘02’ (representing 2002).

 Month – Since the postmark year is 2002, the month must be June or earlier.
-Of the two numbers remaining, the month cannot be 11 (November), so it is IV (April).
+We have two numbers remaining in the postmark to choose from.
+The month cannot be 11 (November), so it is IV (April).

-Day – The remaining number ‘11’ represents the day.
+Day – The final number ‘11’ represents the day.

 Deduction – The postmark date can only be 11 April 2002.